-Management believes that the market opportunity continues to become more compelling for onsite power generation in each of Ontario and Alberta, our current geographic regions of focus.
-Crown Power Fund is also currently prospecting opportunities in Eastern Canada, where electricity prices are among the highest in Canada but where natural gas supply is relatively limited and is investigating potential expansion into select U.S. markets.
+Management believes that the market opportunity continues to become more compelling for onsite power generation in Ontario, Alberta, and Eastern Canada, our current geographic regions of focus.

 We presently see only minimal financial impacts of the COVID-19 pandemic on the financial performance of our power generation assets or pipeline opportunities.